 The support team will decide how the server should be optimized, they will decide the key variables and the best settings that your hosting environment should have.

 In a nutshell, they will give you the best possible setup for optimum performance.
 So basically, managed hosting is a kind of service rather than a different type of web hosting.
-You won’t get anything extra rather than then expert service in Managed Hosting.
+You won’t get anything extra other than then expert service in Managed Hosting.

 Managed Hosting can come in any flavor since it’s a service.
-Even shared hosting can be managed shared hosting if you pay a little extra for the managed service.
+Even shared hosting can be managed if you pay a little extra for the managed service.
 The same applies to other types of hosting too.

 What Is Reseller Hosting?